tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/常见问题/连接相关问题_intl.md

-### What do I do in case of disconnection from MongoDB?
+### What should I do if MongoDB gets disconnected?
 See [Connection Example](https://cloud.tencent.com/document/product/240/3563) to eliminate authentication issues.

-### What do I do if a message that "Remote server has closed the connection" displays?
+### What should I do if I see "remote server has closed the connection"?
 First, see [Connection Example](https://cloud.tencent.com/document/product/240/3563) to eliminate authentication issues.
-If you can connect to MongoDB but still encounter this problem, you may need a [Reconnection Mechanism](https://cloud.tencent.com/document/product/240/4980).
+If you can connect to MongoDB but still experience the same problem, you may need a [Reconnection Mechanism](https://cloud.tencent.com/document/product/240/4980).

 ### WiredTiger 3.2 has the problem of table lock.
 Is TencentDB for MongoDB affected by the same issue?
 It depends on the specific situation.
 For example, a global lock is required to create indexes by default, and a lock is also needed when you execute the fsynclock command.